 - Location: Lower Mission of Kelowna (102-4629 Lakeshore Rd)

 - Serves Food: Yes.
 A variety of food trucks.

 - Come here for: Quaint barn vibes and food trucks

-They like to keep it fresh, with each night of the week offering a different food truck cuisine and can include anything from tacos to ramen.
-They also have been known to offer yoga classes in the loft; where guests can get their zen on and finish with a post-practice flight for $25 CAD.
+They like to keep it fresh, with each night of the week offering a different food truck cuisine that can include anything from tacos to ramen.
+They also have live music every Wednesday and Sunday, so stop by to hear a local band and enjoy a local brew!

 Related Read: Some of the best coffee shops in Kelowna are located near the breweries too!

 - Location: North End (207-880 Clement Ave)